 Customers want to be able to trust brands and feel comfortable in doing business with them.
 Being loyal not only saves a whole lot of hassle, it makes us feel good.
 And companies themselves simply wouldn’t exist without loyal customers helping them grow and thrive.

 What is customer loyalty?

-Customers exhibit customer loyalty by consistently choosing to purchase a certain product or brand over other options available in the marketplace.
+Customers exhibit their loyalty by consistently choosing to purchase a certain product or brand over other options available in the marketplace.
 This loyal behavior comes from a feeling of particular allegiance with a brand.

 - Loyal customers become advocates for your brand — sharing and promoting your business via word-of-mouth on social media and beyond.